BerriAI/litellm/docs/my-website/docs/proxy/alerting.md

 # 🚨 Alerting

 Get alerts for:

 - Hanging LLM api calls
 - Failed LLM api calls
 - Slow LLM api calls
 - Budget Tracking per key/user:
   - When a User/Key crosses their Budget
   - When a User/Key is 15% away from crossing their Budget
 - Failed db read/writes

+As a bonus, you can also get "daily reports" posted to your slack channel.
+These reports contain key metrics like:

+- Top 5 deployments with most failed requests
+- Top 5 slowest deployments

 ## Quick Start